Midori Francis: Career

 Upon graduating from Rutgers, Francis landed stage roles in regional productions of Vanya and Sonia and Masha and Spike and Peter and the Starcatcher as Nina and Molly respectively.
 She won Best Actress at the 2016 New York Innovative Theatre Awards as well as receiving a Best Ensemble nomination for her role as Meghan in the Off-Broadway play Connected at 59E59 Theaters.
 From 2017 to 2018, she was in the original cast of The Wolves, garnering ensemble awards at the Obie and Drama Desk Awards.
 At the latter, Francis was also nominated for Outstanding Actress in Play for her role in Ming Peiffer's Usual Girls.

 In 2018, Francis made her feature film debut in Ocean's 8.
 The following year, she appeared in South Mountain and Good Boys.
 In October 2019, it was announced Francis would star in her first lead role opposite Austin Abrams in the 2020 Netflix Christmas romantic comedy series Dash & Lily, an adaptation of the young adult novel by David Levithan and Rachel Cohn.
 Francis was included in the creative process, as elements from her real life background and experiences were incorporated.
 For her performance, Francis was nominated for Lead Actress in a Daytime Fiction Program at the 2021 Daytime Emmy Awards.

 Francis appeared alongside Victoria Justice in the Netflix fantasy comedy film Afterlife of the Party in 2021.
 In March 2021, it was announced Francis had joined the main cast of the HBO Max series The Sex Lives of College Girls, which premiered later that year.

 In January 2022, Francis was set to star in the TV thriller film Unseen with Jolene Purdy, helmed by Yoko Okumura in her feature directing debut.
 In July 2022, it was announced that Francis was cast as a series regular for season 19 of ABC's medical drama Grey's Anatomy.
 She announced she would be leaving the show in 2024.

 In December 2024 it was announced Francis would star in the film Saccharine helmed by Relic director Natalie Erika James.

 In 2025, Francis returned to the stage in the Classic Stage Company production of Bus Stop, playing Cherie.
-Her performance received positive notices, with The New York Times calling it “the show’s standout performance.”
+Her performance received positive notices, with The New York Times calling it "the show's standout performance."

+In 2026, Saccharine was released, and Francis' leading performance received critical acclaim.
+She received a Special Jury Mention at the Overlook Film Festival for her performance.

+In 2026, it was announced that Francis would be starring alongside Samira Wiley and Sophia Bush in the upcoming Indie film, The Let Go.